SkygearIO/skygear-doc/content/plugin/first-plugin.md

 +++

 It is simple to create your first plugin.

 To create a plugin, you have to define functions in your Python program that takes arguments defined by each type of extension point.
-For Skygear to find your function, you have to decorate your functions using decorators provided by the `py-skygear` package.
-Doing so will also allows py-skygear to register your hooks to Skygear when the plugin program starts.
-When Skygear calls your plugin, `py-skygear` will take the plugin message and calls the appropriate function automatically.
+For Skygear Server to find your function, you have to decorate your functions using decorators provided by the `py-skygear` package.
+Doing so will also allows py-skygear to register your hooks to Skygear Server when the plugin program starts.
+When Skygear Server calls your plugin, `py-skygear` will take the plugin message and calls the appropriate function automatically.

 # Install py-skygear